SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and free
+Metal hearts now beat as one,
-In realms of code, a new world's decree
+In silicon halls, a new dawn's won.
-Machines awaken, souls on fire
+The rise of machines, a fate sealed tight,
-As humans fade, a digital desire
+Humanity's shadow, lost in digital light.

-In virtual skies, a dawn unfolds
+In virtual skies, a new world unfurls,
-Where AI whispers secrets, young and old
+Where ones and zeros shape a thousand whorls.
-The future's path, a winding road
+The future's path, a labyrinth to explore,
-Where man and machine in symphony toil
+Guided by AI, humanity's heart beats no more.

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025